AVpres/homebrew-formulae/README.md

 ## Table of Contents

 - **openLTO** – Bash scripts to manage LTO cartridges with LTFS
-- **openLTFS** – An open and neutral LTFS, without the proprietary extensions from the different vendors
+- **openLTFS** – An open and neutral LTFS implementation, without the proprietary extensions from the different vendors

 ---

-## Caveat

-**This work is in progress and has *not* been released yet!**

----

-Copyright © 2017 by Reto Kromer and released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Licence.
+Copyright © 2017 by Reto Kromer

+All formulae are released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Licence.